 • cafe equipment segments electricity and air conditioning.

-• Group Moto generator and fuel tank typically located in an area outside the DC.
+• Group Moto generator and fuel tank typically located in an area outside the Data Center.

 • Have facilities with 60% of the total area devoted to the room of Data Center Equipment.

-• Promote the “state of the art” premises since the operating system to the level of management of the database.
+• Promote the “state of the art data center” premises since the operating system to the level of management of the database.

 • Promote facility that reflects the image of a high-tech enterprise, business-risk high-yield investments, functionality and control.